Country facts

 What are the main humanitarian challenges in Yemen?

-Over 80% of Yemen’s population is in need of emergency relief and humanitarian assistance.
+Eighty percent of Yemen’s population is in need of emergency relief and humanitarian assistance.

 Continued fighting prevents shipments of food and fuel from entering the country.
-Hospitals do not have diesel fuel to operate generators during power cuts, and ambulances have run out of petrol.
+Hospitals do not have diesel fuel to operate generators during power cuts, and ambulances have run out of gasoline.
 Stocks of antibiotics and critical medical supplies have been depleted.

 How does the IRC help in Yemen?